 Most interviews follow predictable patterns.
 Once you understand those patterns, preparation becomes targeted rather than scattershot.

 SHRM's research on structured interviewing shows that companies increasingly use standardized question sets for each role.
 This means that candidates who interview for the same position at the same company will face substantially similar questions.
-It also means that patterns emerge across companies in the same industry for similar roles.
+Patterns also emerge across companies in the same industry for similar roles.

 Start with the five questions that appear in virtually every interview:

-1. "Tell me about yourself" -- a 90-second summary connecting your background to this specific role
+- "Tell me about yourself" -- a 90-second summary connecting your background to this specific role.
+Not your life story.
+A narrative arc: where you have been, what you are good at, and why this role is the logical next step.

-2. "Why this company?" -- specific reasons tied to your research, not generic flattery
+- "Why this company?" -- specific reasons tied to your research, not generic flattery.
+Reference a recent product launch, a company value that resonates, or a challenge you want to help solve.

-3. "Tell me about a time you faced a challenge" -- a structured story demonstrating resilience and problem-solving
+- "Tell me about a time you faced a challenge" -- a structured story demonstrating resilience and problem-solving, using the STAR method (detailed below).

-4. "What are your strengths and weaknesses?" -- honest self-assessment paired with evidence
+- "What are your strengths and weaknesses?" -- honest self-assessment paired with evidence.
+Your "weakness" should be genuine and include what you are doing to address it.

-5. "Do you have any questions for me?" -- thoughtful questions that demonstrate engagement
+- "Do you have any questions for me?" -- thoughtful questions that demonstrate engagement.
+Never say "no, I think you covered everything."
+That is one of the most common mistakes that cost candidates offers.

 Then layer on role-specific questions.
 For a product manager role, expect questions about prioritization, stakeholder management, and metrics.
 For a sales role, expect questions about pipeline management, objection handling, and quota attainment.
-For an engineering role, expect technical problems, system design discussions, and questions about code quality.
+For an engineering role, expect system design discussions and questions about code quality trade-offs.

 Practice out loud.
 This is the step most people skip, and it is the most important.
 Saying an answer in your head and saying it aloud are fundamentally different activities.
 Your mouth needs to form the words.
 Your ear needs to hear the pacing.
 Record yourself and listen back.
 You will immediately notice filler words, rambling tangents, and unclear transitions that were invisible in your head.